johnperry-math/AoC2023/README.md

     Fixed by using `.slip(card + 1)`.
   * I botched the initial filter in `matches`, forgetting what types I was looking at.

+## Day 5: If You Give A Seed A Fertilizer

+Yet another elf who's willing to help you, though of course he wants a favor first.
+He seems oddly unashamed of how long he's overlooked sending water.

+1. help an elf figure out which of 20 seeds to plant by following an almanac's mapping of seed to soil, soil to fertilizer, etc.
+2. whoops! **(this is getting to be a habit...)** it's not 20 seeds, but 10 seeds and 10 intervals;
+   do it again with this understanding

+### Unusual tools

+* I hadn't used Ada's `Containers.Generic_Array_Sort` in a while.
+  In fact, I couldn't even find it when searching previous AoC's, though I did search for `Sorter` instead of `Sort`.
+  Amazingly, I instantiated the generic correctly on the first try!
+* Interval operations, in particular intersections and/or partitions.
+* :warning: 64-bit integers (`Long_Long_Integer` in Ada) as for some reason gnat _still_ thinks the default should be 32-bit integers.
+  (Who would ever need a value greater than 4 billion or so?)

+### Experience

+Despite the huge numbers, I was able to solve both parts via brute force.
+Part 2 will take a while! while I waited,
+I thought about how to tackle it efficiently, and hey, hey!
+I came up with the approach implemented here: splitting intervals when they overlap a mapping without containing or being contained.

+Before I could implement it, the brute force approach terminated _with the correct answer!_ :astonished:

+I pressed on out of a desire to have a _good_ solution, and once I wrung out the bugs, the correct answer popped up.
+This is much, _much_ faster, something like 9 milliseconds, as opposed to 9 minutes, or however long it took the inefficient solution to do its thing.